Updated: Jul 31, 2021

 - Post breeding behaviour and movements of adult female Hawfinch with young

 This has involved an enormous amount of fieldwork in addition to many hours behind the scenes planning and preparing for the fieldwork, which started in January this year so the first tag could be deployed in April.
-Overall countless hours were spent sat in hides waiting for the right bird to visit to enable capture.
-Once tagged the tracking started, this year a small team of three core trackers put in a total of 600.5 hours tracking between 8-April and 3-July, missing just 6 days in that period due to bad weather (the equipment doesn’t work well in the wet, the surveyors dry out more easily).
+Overall, countless hours were spent sat in hides waiting for the right bird to visit to enable capture.
+Once tagged, the tracking started, this year a small team of three core trackers put in a total of 600.5 hours tracking between 08 April and 03 July, missing just six days in that period due to bad weather (the equipment doesn’t work well in the wet, whereas the surveyors dry out more easily!).

-Hours in the hide haven’t been tallied at the time of writing (probably best we don’t know!) but over the 86 days of fieldwork the team have put in over 1000 hours field time ringing and tracking Hawfinch.
+Hours in the hide haven’t been tallied at the time of writing (probably best we don’t know!), but the team have put in over 86 days of fieldwork including 1000 hours of field-time ringing and tracking Hawfinch.

 Tagged adult male Hawfinch 'BJ' at the bait station